-- meet the importing country requirements.
-Shipper's responsibility. - have the appropriate characteristics, i.e. does not meet any of the rejection criteria specified in this standard .
-LEIMT member and relevant State department liase. - not be showing behavioural or physical signs of illness or disease, or a condition that could cause the decline of the animal's health and welfare during export preparation or the export voyage.
-LEIMT Member and relevant State or Territory department to liase. ]. -
+- meet the importing country requirements - have the appropriate characteristics, i.e. does not meet any of the rejection criteria specified in this standard - not be showing behavioural or physical signs of illness or disease, or a condition that could cause the decline of the animal's health and welfare during export preparation or the export voyage.